AVGRadmin/DeepLiveCam/README.md

 ### Makefile
 A Makefile that automates common tasks such as downloading and setting up models, building Docker images, and running the application.
 The Makefile is designed to be flexible, allowing users to specify which service (fork) and Docker image to use without modifying the Makefile itself.

+### Bash script (docker_script.sh)
+A bash script that contain all settings used to start the python scripts.
+Change the global variables for settings such as gpu, video encoder, UI/CLI and so on.

 ## Repository Structure
 ### docker-compose.yml
 -  Users can switch between repositories by specifying the desired repo name when adding the volume.